pivotal-cf/docs-service-backup/index.html.md

 `{ "source": "ServiceBackup", "message": "doing-stuff", "data": { "identifier": "service_identifier" }, "timestamp": 1232345, "log_level": 1 }`

-Add the optional `service_identifier_executable` key to your manifest:
+Add the optional `service_identifier_executable` key to your manifest (tokens are split on spaces; first is command to execute and remaining are passed as args to command):

 ```yml
 properties: